edgebitio/enclaver/docs/guide-vault.md

 In our build step, you will see that some "measurements" are displayed.
 These are a [cryptographic attestation][attestation], an identity for the code, that can't be spoofed or stolen by an attacker.
 Our key policy will contain some of these values, which prove that only _this specific code_ can access the unseal key.

 For this example you’ll need an EC2 instance with support for Nitro Enclaves enabled (`c6a.xlarge` is the cheapest x86 instance) and Docker installed.
-See [the Deploying on AWS](deploy-aws.md) for more details.
+See the [Deploying on AWS][deploy-aws] for more details.

 [![CloudFormation](img/launch-stack-x86.svg)][cloudformation-x86]